Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-After your arrival to IBN BATOUTA International airport in Tangier, where you will be welcomed by a member of our team, and then drive to your accommodation, the driver will provide a brief review of your tour.
+After your arrival at IBN BATOUTA International airport in Tangier, where you will be welcomed by a member of our team, and then drive to your accommodation, the driver will provide a brief review of your tour.
 Dinner & night at the hotel.

 Pick up from your hotel after breakfast and depart to discover the beauty of Thr North Bride as Moroccan people call it, The city of Tangier was founded in the 4th century BC by the Carthaginians who made it a commercial town (Tingi).
 Due to the historical presence of many civilizations, Tangier has a rich history that begins when Antaeus, son of Poseidon, would have chosen to give his wife’s name, Tingis (“Tanjah” in Arabic), to a place on the Mediterranean coast.
 But it was most likely the Berbers who have created Tinga, the lagoon city.

 Taking advantage of its exceptional location on the strait, the Tingitane Peninsula observes closely, the big European embarkations on the sea, to trade and discover new horizons.
 Tangiers benefits from it directly, and the great explorer’s Ibn Batouta and Leo Africanus describe it as a zone of great riches and peace—overnight and dinner at the Hotel.

-After breakfast and rest, After breakfast, a road trip along the beautiful coastal road is going to take us to the current capital of Morocco, passing by the beautiful town Asilah, a town with so much to tell, where we will visit its old and fantastic Medina, and then we continue our way towards the capital, Rabat.
+After breakfast and rest, After breakfast, a road trip along the beautiful coastal road is going to take us to the current capital of Morocco, passing by the beautiful town of Asilah, a town with so much to tell, where we will visit its old and fantastic Medina, and then we continue our way towards the capital, Rabat.